 - Project start: January 2024

-McQuay OPM100A and SCUs → McQuay MicroTech Open Protocol → Chipkin QuickServer → BACnet/IP → Siemens PXC100-E96.A / BMS
+McQuay OPM100A and SCUs -> McQuay MicroTech Open Protocol -> Chipkin QuickServer -> BACnet/IP -> Siemens BMS

 The upstream/server side used McQuay MicroTech Open Protocol over serial communication.
-The downstream/client side needed those points on a BACnet/IP network.
-The job covered 23 self-contained air-conditioning units across two QuickServers, so the goal was not merely to prove one device.
-It was to establish a repeatable field pattern the integrator could use across both trunks.
+The downstream/client side needed those McQuay MicroTech SCU points on a BACnet/IP network.
+The goal was not merely to prove one device.
+It was to establish a repeatable protocol gateway pattern the integrator could use across the full McQuay MicroTech SCU installation.

-The immediate field problem was severe but familiar: the devices appeared online, yet the actual data arrays stayed at zero or produced values that made no operational sense.
+The immediate field problem was severe but familiar: the McQuay MicroTech devices appeared online, yet the actual data arrays stayed at zero or produced values that made no operational sense.
 That kind of failure is hard because it looks close to success.
-The wiring might be up, the device might answer, and the gateway might still expose the wrong thing to the downstream BACnet side.
+The wiring might be up, the device might answer, and the gateway might still expose the wrong thing to the downstream BACnet/IP side.

 Even then, the project was not fully done.
-Once the data arrays began to populate, the customer still had to resolve addressing, scaling, and a deeper architecture issue: communication had to take place with a Level 1 McQuay device.
-Without that topology rule, a field team could still have a gateway that seemed healthy but never reached the units correctly.
+Once the McQuay MicroTech SCU data arrays began to populate, the customer still had to resolve a deeper architecture issue: communication had to take place with a Level 1 McQuay MicroTech device.
+Without that topology rule, a field team could still have a healthy-looking gateway that never reached the SCUs correctly.

-This was a good fit for Chipkin because the hard part sat at the boundary between protocol behavior and field commissioning.
-Chipkin QuickServer provided the conversion platform, but the useful support came from reviewing diagnostics quickly, aligning the gateway behavior to the installed McQuay hierarchy, and staying engaged while the customer validated the final point behavior.
+This project fit Chipkin because the hard part sat at the boundary between protocol behavior and field commissioning.
+QuickServer provided the protocol conversion platform, but the useful support came from reviewing diagnostics quickly, aligning the gateway behavior to the installed McQuay MicroTech hierarchy, and staying engaged while the customer validated the final SCU behavior.

 The value here was not just that a gateway existed.
-It was that Chipkin helped move the job from all the data arrays are still showing zeros to a configuration that the customer could finish and confirm.
-That is the difference between a product shipment and a working integration.
+It was that Chipkin helped move the job from all of the McQuay MicroTech data arrays showing zeros to a configuration that the customer could finish and confirm.
+That is the difference between a product shipment and a working HVAC integration.

-Chipkin collected the McQuay documents, photos, communication parameters, device counts, and BACnet settings needed to assemble the working integration.
-During field installation, the customer sent diagnostics showing that the units were online but the values were not useful.
-Chipkin reviewed those diagnostics, checked the password and node information, and helped move the project from zero-value troubleshooting into a mapping and scaling problem that could actually be solved.
+Chipkin collected the McQuay MicroTech documents, photos, communication parameters, device counts, and BACnet settings needed to assemble the working integration.
+During field installation, the customer sent diagnostics showing that the McQuay MicroTech units were online but the values were not useful.
+Chipkin reviewed those diagnostics, checked the password and node information, and helped move the project from zero-value troubleshooting into a mapping and topology problem that could actually be solved.

-The final closure came when the customer confirmed the correct topology rule from the McQuay documentation and their field work.
-The project needed communication through a Level 1 device, either the OPM or a reconfigured unit.
-Once that was understood, the customer finalized the configuration and reported that the FieldServer was properly configured and communicating with the SCUs.
+The final closure came when the customer confirmed the correct Level 1 device requirement from the McQuay MicroTech documentation and their field work.
+Once that was understood, the customer finalized the configuration and reported that the gateway was properly configured and communicating with the SCUs.

 SCU Monitoring Results